justinglock40/How-To/README.md

 All credit to BenderTwin (Donation Link:) https://beerpay.io/benderstwin/benders-scripts

+IF YOU PREVIOUSLY DEPLOYED VARKEN IN PTS.
+RUN THIS COMMAND FIRST: **'sudo rm -rf /opt/appdata/varken`**

 Simple Tutorial for deploying Varken, Influx, Telegraf, Grafana.
 For further customization and panel configuration help, please reach out to PTS Community.

 1. Influx